NCAlgebra/NC/DOCUMENTATION/NCAlgebra/MatrixDecompositions.md

 `MatrixDecompositions` is a package that implements various linear algebra algorithms, such as *LU Decomposition* with *partial* and *complete pivoting*, and *LDL Decomposition*.
-The algorithms have been written with correctness and easy of customization rather than efficiency as the main goals.
+The algorithms have been written with correctness and ease of customization rather than efficiency as the main goals.
 They were originally developed to serve as the core of the noncommutative linear algebra algorithms for [NCAlgebra](http://math.ucsd.edu/~ncalg).